 - Exercise and advice after pregnancy (Advice from the Chartered Society of Physiotherapy).

 You can now self-refer into our Women’s health physiotherapy service from 16 weeks onwards in pregnancy, and up to a year post-partum.
 For advice and assistance with small leakage, pelvic pains and return to work/sport.
-To access complete the self referral form for women's health physiotherapy service.
+To access the women's health physiotherapy service please call 01522 573945.
+If you are unable to speak with someone please leave a clear answer phone message requesting Women's health physiotherapy service and your name and telephone number.